pinakinmistry/nodejs-services-development/README.md

 The original focus of the Fastify framework was on building RESTful JSON services, whereas Express is more geared towards template rendering (and static serving static content).
 Therefore Express has these pieces built into its core whereas in Fastify template rendering is an add-on.

+We'll use the express-generator command-line utility to generate a new project with view rendering and static asset serving preconfigured.

 ```cmd
 npm install -g express-generator@4